tillgrallert/TeachingTei/slides/slidesDHSI2015/TeiDhsi-Session04-TeiMetadata.md

 # Detailed characterization of a text

-`<textDesc>` provides a description of a text in terms of its ‘Situational parameters’, a description of the situation whithin which the text was produced or experienced.
+`<textDesc>` provides a description of a text in terms of its 'Situational parameters', a description of the situation whithin which the text was produced or experienced.

     <textDesc n="novel">
         <channel mode="w">print; part issues</channel>